Read Smith’s UPDATED plans as of August 5, 2020,

 How to Use Peer Writing Tutors

 Peer writing tutoring is available throughout the semester.
-Writing tutors can always be found in the Jacobson Center, Sunday through Thursday nights, from 7–10 p.m.
-No appointments are necessary.
-If you’d like a writing tutor to review your draft at any stage of the writing process, just drop by Seelye Hall 307 or another designated location.
+Writing tutors are currently found via Writing Center Online, Sunday through Thursday nights, from 7–10 p.m.
+(EST) If you’d like a writing tutor to review your draft at any stage of the writing process, simply make an appointment.
 Be aware, though, that certain times of the semester, such as midterm, may be busier than others.
-So plan ahead and come early!
+So plan your session ahead of time!

 How to Become a Peer Writing Tutor

 A student who is interested in becoming a peer writing tutor must be nominated by a faculty member.
 After submitting an application and a writing sample, the student is interviewed by the supervisor of the Peer Writing Tutor Program.
 Each year, the Jacobson Center hires only seven or eight tutors, so becoming one can be very competitive.

 We offer both writing and content tutors for individual and group sessions to support learning in all classes.
 Our tutoring program has been certified by the College Reading and Learning Association (CRLA), and more than 50 peer tutors receive ongoing training and support.

 Peer writing tutors are available from 7–10 p.m.
 (EST) Sunday through Thursday.

 Peer content tutors are hired for non-quantitative courses (language courses, music, and philosphy) by appointment.
 Students may receive one hour of tutoring per week for each subject requested.
 To find and request a tutor, click here.
 For general questions regarding content tutoring, please email Kelly Vogel, coordinator of tutorial services.

 You may email or make an appointment with Learning Specialist Kelly Vogel for support with academic challenges and/or to learn effective strategies for organization, time management, study habits, reading, test-taking, and finding balance.
 Click here for more information about Kelly Vogel.